-An independent candidate for lieutenant governor withdraws, no may withdraw by filing a request under oath with the secretary of state.
-If an independent candidate for lieutenant governor withdraws, the independent candidate for Governor may have the candidate's name printed upon a ballot unless a must select a replacement and must certify the selection for lieutenant governor is certified to the secretary of state by the no later than 5:00 p.m. central time on the second Tuesday in August of the year of the election.
-The candidate for Governor and the candidate's replacement selection for lieutenant governor shall sign the certification.
-The secretary of state may not place the name of the candidate for Governor on the general election ballot until a replacement candidate has been certified.
+If anAn independent candidate for lieutenant governor-withdraws, no may withdraw by filing a request under oath with the secretary of state.
+If an independent candidate for lieutenant governor withdraws, the independent candidate for Governor-may have the candidate's name printed upon a ballot unless must nominate a replacement selection candidate for lieutenant governor-is certified and certify the nomination to the secretary of state-by the second Tuesday in August pursuant to this section.
+The secretary of state may not place the name of the candidate for Governor on the general election ballot until a candidate for lieutenant governor has been certified.

-The State Board of Elections shall promulgate rules, pursuant to chapter 1-26, prescribing the forms form for the certification for lieutenant governor.
+The State Board of Elections shall promulgate rules, pursuant to chapter 1-26, prescribing the forms for the certification for lieutenant governor.